anshastat/HPAI-Risk-Modelling/README.md

 # HPAI Risk Modelling

-A reproducible framework for modelling and forecasting **Highly Pathogenic Avian Influenza (HPAI)** risk in poultry and wild bird populations using epidemiological, environmental, spatial, and surveillance data.
+A reproducible predictive modelling framework that integrates relevant risk factors, including spatio-temporal and environmental variables, to estimate the risk of HPAI H5N1 and H5N8 outbreaks in India using multiple machine learning approaches.

 ---